getodk/docs/odk1-src/form-audit-log.rst

 .. image:: /img/form-audit-log/audit-example.png
   :alt: An example audit log in Aggregate.

-If more sophisticated analysis of the logs is required, they can be downloaded along with their submissions using :ref:`Briefcase <pull-from-aggregate>`.
+If more sophisticated analysis of the logs is required, logs can be downloaded along with their submissions using :ref:`Briefcase <pull-from-aggregate>`.

 .. _audit-log-structure: